 Are you struggling to meet your allied health service demand?
 This article is aimed at allied health service leaders, managers, directors and CEOs who are considering employing an allied health assistant to increase their service capacity.
 We describe the five key systems and structures that will help you to plan for smooth and successful implementation of a new allied health assistant role.

 Many organisations and business are at breaking point with difficulties servicing current levels of demand.
 With significant workforce shortages for allied health professionals (AHPs), one solution some workplaces are pursuing is allied health assistants (AHAs).
-However, implementing allied health assistants into your workplace is a resource intensive solution that can place extra strain on an already stretched workforce, particularly if your current workforce is burnt out.
+However, implementing allied health assistants into your workplace is a resource intensive solution that can place extra strain on an already stretched workforce.

 - Individuals and communities are missing out on vital services to improve their quality of life